MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/tutorial-global-distribution.md

 ---
 title: Configure Azure Cosmos DB global distribution
 titleSuffix: Azure Cosmos DB for NoSQL
-description: Learn how to set up Azure Cosmos DB global distribution using the API for NoSQL with .NET, Java, Python and various other SDKs
+description: Learn how to set up Azure Cosmos DB global distribution using the API for NoSQL with .NET, Java, Python, and various other SDKs
 author: markjbrown
 ms.author: mjbrown
 ms.service: azure-cosmos-db